-Since the new 2017-2019 Long Term Incentive Plan is launched, the Performance Screen for the Group CEO and the General Manager is not reported in this paragraph, as the LTI Plan for the CEO and the General Manager substitutes entirely the short term incentives.
+Since the 2017-2019 Long Term Incentive Plan is launched, the Scorecard for the Group CEO and the former General Manager is not reported in this paragraph, as the LTI Plan for them substitutes entirely the short term incentives.
 The LTIP scorecard is reported at paragraph 5.5.

-For the other senior managers for whom the 2017-2019 LTI Plan covers partially the total variable remuneration, annual

-Performance Screens reflects mainly the targets related to the Strategic Plan Transform 2019 (in particular for business Roles) and aligned with the Risk Appetite Framework, with differences given by the perimeter of reference and the relevant activities.
+For the other senior managers for whom the 2017-2019 LTI Plan covers partially the total variable remuneration, annual Scorecards reflects mainly the targets related to the Strategic Plan Transform 2019 (in particular for business Roles) and aligned with the Risk Appetite Framework, with differences given by the perimeter of reference and the relevant activities.